USF-IMARS/l2-processing/documentation/dbv23_processing.md

 ## Processing steps and MATLAB routines for dashboard processing

+### @dotis recently updated MATLAB processing routines for the workflows below in July 2023
+### These new scripts are here: /home1/dotis/DB_files/DB_v23

 ### Processing streams:
 1. Satellite imagery
 2. Buoy data from NDBC
 3. River discharge data from USGS

-### TODO: These routines need to be cleaned up and naming conventions standardized
+### TODO: These routines are in the process of being cleaned up and naming conventions standardized (in-progress July 2023)

 ### Satellite imagery
 1. Mosaic pass files to 1-Day scenes over entire ROI (MOSAIC_OC_func_GOMdb_v2023.m - run by run_mosaic_1D_GOMdb_v2023.m)